 Making & Flavoring Macarons

-Also, remember, that macarons are highly addictive, and once you’ve tried them, there’s no turning back!
+Also, remember, those macarons are highly addictive, and once you’ve tried them, there’s no turning back!
 All your friends will probably want to taste them too.
 How could they not?
 They are both delicious and pretty to look at!

-What You Need to Make Macarons:
+What You Need to Make Macarons

 Ok, let’s get started.
 First of all, here’s what you’ll need: